lguerdan/Software-Engineering/readme.md

 *****
 ##### Degrees:

-Degrees were difficult to model do to their complex structure.
+Degrees were difficult to model due to their complex structure.
 To model required courses and in-major electives, we created a query structure in which courses are randomly selected from a list up to a predefined count value.
 We didn't have time to include out of major requirements since this is even more complicated and would require including many more classes in the course catalog.

 !["Degrees data model"](docs/degreesdata.png "Degrees data model")
 ```